I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksproperty_videocompression_getinfo_s.md

 ## Members

-`Capabilities`

-Specifies the compression capabilities of the device.
-This member can be one or more (logically ORed) of the values from the <a href="..\ksmedia\ne-ksmedia-ks_compressioncaps.md">KS_CompressionCaps</a> enumeration.
+`Property`

+Specifies an initialized <a href="https://msdn.microsoft.com/library/windows/hardware/ff564262">KSPROPERTY</a> structure that describes the property set, property ID, and request type.

+`StreamIndex`

+Specifies the zero-based index of the stream being queried.

 `DefaultKeyFrameRate`